Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

 not start on the first line of the file.
 If this is the case you must add an entry to the **METADATA** section of the config file "skiprows" which states the number of rows to skip before finding the header row.
-A caveat is that if using excel files you must also ensure that the lines before the header row begin with a hashtag symbol "#".
+A caveat is that if using CSV data files you may have any number of comment lines before the header so long as they start with a hashtag symbol "#" (comment), in this case you should not add "skiprows" to **METADATA**.

 Optimize data load time
 ^^^^^^^^^^^^^^^^^^^^^^^